MasrourTawfik/Textra_Insights/Docs/Scripts/1_Project.rst

   - Credit Account
   - VAT Account

-5. Reporting to the journal book
+5.Reporting to the journal book
 =================================

 What is  journal book ?